 1) you may book Alhambra tickets through the official booking website of the Alhambra.

 2) you can book a group guided tour of the Alhambra monumental complex and join a group of maximum 30 people during 3 hours if you prefer to know more details about the history and architecture of the Alhambra.
-There are different companies selling these tours online.
+There are different companies selling these tours online and through the hotels.

 3) there are also private tours in several languages where you can fully interact with your guide.